 Design Standard or Guideline Standard/Guideline Applicable & Met?
-(Yes/No/Partially) Rationale for Deviation or Partial Deviation k.
-Incorporate historic interpretation related to the railroad and industrial heritage into the park design both functionally/aesthetically. n/a Former Power Plant Site Guidelines: The design/implementation of the open space should incorporate the following elements: a.
-A mixture of active/passive uses. n/a b.
-Substantial open space areas along the waterfront at the SE portion of the site. n/a c.
+(Yes/No/Partially) Rationale for Deviation or Partial Deviation Incorporate historic interpretation related to the railroad and ndustrial heritage into the park design both functionally/aesthetically. n/a Former Power Plant Site Guidelines: The design/implementation of the open space should incorporate the following elements: a.
+A mixture of active/passive uses. n/a o.
+Substantial open space areas along the waterfront at the SE cortion of the site. n/a c.
 Separated pedestrian and bicycle facilities along the waterfront which tie into the existing trail system. n/a d.
-High quality-designed and environmentally sensitive areas of open space which take visual and physical advantage of the waterfront. n/a e.
-Areas of open space should reinforce the site distinction/character as a former industrial site through historic interpretation; this may involve utilizing large-scale industrial elements to creative adaptive re-use storytelling.
+High quality-designed and environmentally sensitive areas of open space which take visual and physical advantage of the waterfront. n/a distinction/character as a former industrial site through historic interpretation; this may involve utilizing large-scale industrial elements to creative adaptive re-use storytelling.
 These elements should help to merge the open space/built development on site and take advantage of the waterfront/reflect the large-scale character. n/a f.
 Identify suitable areas of the site for fast growing/large canopy tree species to implement the OTN SAP's Eco-District goals to maximize tree canopy to improve carbon sequestration/stormwater retention.
 Select species based on environmental performance. n/a 5.3 New Development - Private Open Space (p.
 62) Guidelines: and clearly accessible from the street.
-Yes Yes ground-level and rooftop open space.
-Yes accessible open space (ideally ground level). by individual properties for the use of building occupants.
+Yes ground-level and rooftop open space.
+Yes accessible open space (ideally ground level).
+Yes 4.
+Recreational open/public spaces are encouraged to be provided by individual properties for the use of building occupants.
 Design features should include common indoor/outdoor spaces for resident use; roof gardens, balconies, terraces, decks, and recreation rooms; options for individual/group enjoyment.
-Yes adjoining properties should be designed in a compatible manner to prevent adverse effects of noise/light.
-6. Explore providing a community meeting space as part of new Yes Explored, not feasible.
-Space is needed resident services and amenities.
+Yes 5.
+Rooftop amenity space areas on buildings in close proximity to adjoining properties should be designed in a compatible manner to prevent adverse effects of noise/light.
+Yes Explored, not feasible.
+Space is needed fo